guoyu07/meta64/src/main/resources/static/landing-page.md

 * Refer to the 'docs' folder of the project for additional technical documentation.

 ## About the Developer
-Meta64 is currently owned and maintained by Clay Ferguson.
-I am a 47 yr old Java Developer located in Dallas, Texas.
-I have 24 years of coding experience primarily in business intelligence, financial analysis, and for the past 14 years web development.
+Meta64 is a FOSS project created by Clay Ferguson.
+I'm a 48 yr old Java Developer located in Dallas.
+I have 25 years of coding experience consisting of 10yrs of C++ followed by 15 years of Java on Web Apps.
 Feel free to get in touch with me here:

 **linkedin.com:** http://www.linkedin.com/in/wclayf
 **GitHub:** https://github.com/Clay-Ferguson
 **email:** wclayf@gmail.com

+###.